dragotin/kraft/README.md

 still the main communication media in the small business world.
 However, it also sends documents via email and supports electronic invoicing with XRechnung.

-Kraft utilizes very useful tools of the free softare world:
+Kraft utilizes very useful tools of the free software world:
 - KDE addressbook for customer management
 - MySQL or alternatively SQLite for database support
 - [WeasyPrint](https://weasyprint.org) for PDF generation.